build-umass/phenom-sponsorship-map/README.md

 Map of support to [The Public Higher Education Network of Massachusetts (PHENOM)](https://phenomonline.org/).
 Adapted from the commitment map of [The People's House campaign](https://actonmass.org/the-campaign/).

 Built with [Leaflet](https://leafletjs.com/), using data from a Google Sheet provided by the campaign, combined with geographic data from [bhrutledge/ma-legislature](https://github.com/bhrutledge/ma-legislature).

-Hosted on GitHub Pages.
+The map is now shown on the landing page of [PHENOM's website](https://phenomonline.org/homepage.html).

 ## Developing